 Answer: My email address is pullipsandjunk (@) gmail.com

 Question: What are your personal feelings on recasts of ball jointed dolls?

-Answer: I generally try to avoid this topic under the theory that you should not discuss money, religion or politics in polite society as it creates unnecessary drama that being said I do not wish to open up a debate about recasts here.
-In an ideal world recasts would not exist but we don’t live in an ideal world and I recognize that.
-I am personally anti-recast but I’m also somewhat neutral in that I generally won’t ask about the subject as it’s not my business.
-I do not wish to start a debate on this subject.
+Answer: I generally try to avoid this topic under the theory that you should not discuss money, religion or politics in polite society.
+My personal feelings are as follows, in an ideal world recasts would not exist but we don’t live in an ideal world and I recognize that.
+I am personally anti-recast but I’m also somewhat neutral in that, I generally won’t ask about anyone about their own dolls.

 Question: I want you to review _____ type of doll, why haven’t you featured it on your website?

 Answer: Do I own that type of doll or have I stated interest in that type of doll?
 I may eventually feature them here if I said yes to either of those questions.
 Sometimes I’ll buy something if I’m curious enough about it or if I happen to find a deal but most of the time I have other priorities.
 A good example of this is Soom Lila, I’ve been aware of her existence for quite some time and she has been on my would be nice to own list for a while but she is quite pricey and while she looks interesting I’m not convinced I would even like her in person so I’d rather spend the funds on something else for now until I either find a deal or Soom comes out with an irresistible release .
 If I don’t care for a doll line, I’m not going to buy a doll just for the sake of doing a review of it ^^;

 If you are from a company and would like to send me something to feature or review please email me at pullipsandjunk (@) gmail.com .